BlueLucario/CS-465-Project01-Document-Search/README.md

 **NOTE:** Do not use `Ctrl+Z` or else the server will continue to run in the background and waste resources.

-2) Stop the Flask backend server with `npm run stop-api` or `cd api && docker stop searchengine-api && docker container prune`
+2) Stop the Flask backend server with `npm run stop-api` or `cd api && docker stop searchengine-api && docker container prune && cd ..`
             (Type Y at the prompt.)

 **TIP:** Docker Desktop is a useful tool for fixing any bugs with running or